celsoita/_Philosophers_/README.md

 # Philosophers

-The famous Dining Philosophers problem coded in C. <br>A project to learn about threads and mutexes and sempahore.
+The famous Dining Philosophers problem coded in C. <br>A project to learn about threads and mutexes.

 ## Usage
 | command | description |